-In the current climate, purchasing new uniforms could something you would rather put off.
-So here's a simple 3 step care guide on how to clean white chef jackets, and extend their lifespan.
+Here's a simple 3 step care guide on how to keep your chef whites white and extend their lifespan.

 Use an apron.
 It might sound basic, but it's what they're made for, and prevention is better than a cure.
-Given a basic apron will set you back less than $18 and are easy to clean, they are your front line of defence in keeping your whites stain free.
+Given a basic apron will set you back around $20 and are easy to clean, they are your front line of defence in keeping your whites stain-free.

 Bonus apron tip: To stop the apron straps knotting together in the wash; tie your apron straps together pre-wash.
 Or put them all in a wash bag, a simple, cheap one, like you would find in your local Kmart will do.